viren-v/viren-v/README.md

 - 👀 I’m interested in developing code for genomics
 - 🌱 I’m currently developing new algorithms.
 - 💞️ I’m looking to share and learn
-- 📫 How to reach me ... chaudhri.vk@gmail.com virendra.chaudhri@pitt.edu
+- 📫 How to reach me ... chaudhri.vk@gmail.com

 <!---
 viren-v/viren-v is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.